 I am now being approached by more vets who are using my products and recommending them to their clients, where they have seen the benefits to other horses I have treated with success.

-Anyone interested in learning this very useful skill can contact us course details.
+Anyone interested in learning this very useful skill can contact us for course details.
 The Iridology course is divided into 10 lessons, it is an online course with a final exam.
 It is a diploma course and once completed you will be added to the web page as a qualified practitioner.

 For a list of qualified equine iridologists for your area see the list under heading Equine iridologists.